MSA (ANU), BE Hons Phys, BA (Syd)

 Karel has worked with Amnesty International Australia.
 He was involved in campaigns aimed at achieving financial equality for all, disseminating information about anti-terror laws, Guantánamo Bay, CIA rendition flights, indigenous rights and conditions in Darfur, Sudan.

 In the late 1990s he worked as a mechatronic engineer on a robotic system to calculate the friction on airport runways.
-He has also had experience with the United Nations and represented Australia as a performer in the handover ceremony at the Olympic Games in Atlanta, USA.
+He has also had work experience with the United Nations and represented Australia as a performer in the handover ceremony at the Olympic Games in Atlanta, USA.